jvjvjv/btoatob/README.md

 ## History

 So, I threw this together in abbout 20 minutes in 2020, using AngularJS of all things.
-Since its initial creation, I've made _very_ incremental_ changes, but this still remains a useful tool with a terrible architecture.
-This page also dangerously uses the JavaScript `eval()` method on purpose.
+Since its initial creation, I've made _very_ incremental changes, but this still remains a useful tool with a terrible architecture.

+**NB:** This page dangerously uses the JavaScript `eval()` method.
+It is done on purpose, since this code is self-described as having a terrible architecture.
+Please do not copy my bad habit.

 ## Description